Roll of Honour

 Sophie Cox - Judo

-During her time on the international stage Sophie has represented Great Britain at both the 2004 (Athens) and 2012 (London) Olympic Games.
-Additionally she won a bronze at the 2010 World Cup and is a 3 time European Cup medalist.
+During her time on the international stage, Sophie represented Team GB in judo at both the 2004 Athens and 2012 London Olympic Games.
+Additionally she won a bronze for Great Britain at the 2010 World Cup and is a four time European Cup medalist.

 Vanessa Wallace - Athletics

-Vanessa currently studies a BSc in Sports and Exercise Science and at her first attempt won a double gold in the 2017 BUCS championships in both the F34 Shot put and discus.
+Vanessa joined UEL via the New Beginnings programme and she is currently studying a BSc in Sports and Exercise Science.
+At her first attempt won double gold in the 2017 BUCS championships in both the F34 Shot put and discus.

 Alan Sinclair - Rowing